 Repurposed Wall Cabinet Shoe Storage Bench

 This idea from Pretty Handy Girl is a great example of how old cabinets can be repurposed without waste.
-This cabinet shoe storage bench is perfect for storing dirty shoes by the doorway or placing shoes that won’t fit in your closet in your bedroom.
+This cabinet shoe storage bench is perfect for storing dirty shoes by the doorway or laundry room.

 DIY Mudroom Bench